onflowser/flowser/README.md

 See [features](#-features) and  [key concepts](#-key-concepts) sections for a more in-depth overview of Flowser's core concepts and components.

-For a quick walk-through of the tool itself, see our [video demo](https://www.youtube.com/watch?v=yMs5awvGnlY&t=417s).
+For a quick walk-through of the tool itself, see [FlipFest video demo](https://www.youtube.com/watch?v=yMs5awvGnlY&t=417s) or our demo from [Flow Office Hours](https://www.youtube.com/watch?v=LSHwwX4yZJI&t=1496s).

 ## 📖 Contents